esanchezmex/StatsBomb_Viz_Streamlit/README.md

 A Streamlit dashboard for football analytics using Statsbomb's open data.

+Users can select competition, match, team, player, and event to see detailed graphs.

 ## Features
 - Interactive filters for competitions, seasons, teams, players, and match events
 - Dynamic visualizations based on filter selections